<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 Fees and Loans

-If you have accountant fees, do you know where to find how they're broken down?
-When you're trusting someone with your accounting, it's important that you're able to clearly see how much you're paying them.
+If you have accountant fees, do you how they're broken down?
+When you're trusting someone with your accounting, it's important that you know how much you're paying them.
 If you don't have an accounting background, these can be missed.

 Depreciation